instantiations/tonel-vast/docs/strategies.md

 * Version strategy
 * Base edition strategy
 * Application naming strategy
+* SubApplication mapping strategy

 By "interactive" whe mean involving the GUI, so, it is opening a dialog, a prompt of some sort, etc. While by "unattended" we mean that if there is a decision to be taken, it will be programmed in the strategy without requiring the display of any GUI element.

 The _loader_ will instantiate a separate `TonelApplicationLoader` (aka _application loader_) to load each `Application`, but the strategies are shared among the all the _application loaders_ in the _loader_.

+There are some options in the _loader_ and the _writer_ that are not implemented as first class strategies, but are included in this document as well for the sake of reference.

 ## Prerequisites strategy